drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/tutorial/main.md

 sym.diff(expression, x, 2).subs({x: 0})
 ```

-Now we will calculate the limits using `sym.limit`, these takes 3 inputs:
+Now we will calculate the limits using `sym.limit`, this takes 3 inputs:

 - The expression we are taking the limit of.
 - The variable that is changing.